 - California Penal Code Section 288 – Lewd acts with a minor.

-It should be noted this list above does not include all eligible offenses.
-There are also many California sex and fraud charges that are eligible for reduction.
+It should be noted that this list above does not include all eligible offenses.
+Many California sex and fraud charges are eligible for reduction.
 Remember, only felony crimes that are wobblers can be reduced to misdemeanors.
 This means "straight" felony offenses aren't eligible for reduction.

 Eligibility Requirements